chapel-lang/chapel/doc/rst/language/spec/modules.rst

 Within an ``only`` list, a visible symbol (that is not an operator) from that module may optionally be given a new name using the ``as`` keyword.
 This new name will be usable from the scope of the use in place of the old name unless the old name is additionally specified in the ``only`` list.
-If a use which renames a symbol is present at module scope, uses and imports of that module will also be able to access that symbol using the new name instead of the old name.
+If a ``public use`` which renames a symbol is present at module scope, uses and imports of that module will also be able to access that symbol using the new name instead of the old name.
 Renaming does not affect accesses to that symbol via the source module’s or enumerated type’s prefix, nor does it affect uses or imports of that module or enumerated type from other contexts.
 It is an error to attempt to rename a symbol that does not exist or is not visible in the respective module or enumerated type, or to rename a symbol to a name that is already present in the same ``only`` list.
 It is also an error to attempt to rename an operator, or to attempt to rename a symbol to an operator name.
 It is, however, perfectly acceptable to rename a symbol to a name present in the respective module or enumerated type which was not specified via that ``only`` list.